 Students will take all specialized courses at the cooperating college.
 Related technical and general education courses required in the programs may be taken either at Parkland or at the cooperating college.
 The cooperating college will issue all degrees or certificates for successful completion of the programs.
-Additional information is available from the director of admissions at the college offering the program or from the dean of career and transfer programs at Parkland, 217/351-2218.
+Additional information is available from the director of admissions at the college offering the program or from the dean of career and technical education at 217/353-2182.